myshacodes/helloworld/README.md

-# helloworld
-This is my first project as a Girl-who-codes
-I am a 3rd grader girl who is gonna rock JavaScript, Web and Python!
+I am a 9 year old girl who is gonna rock Javascript, Web, and Python!
 You're gonna see amazing things here!